hypergrok/chunkit/README.md

 Chunkit Plus also offers a number of improvements:

-* Captures javascript-rendered content
+* Captures javascript-rendered content.
-* Uses improved chunking algorithms
+* Uses improved chunking algorithms.
-* Can optionally generate Q&A pairs
+* Can optionally generate Q&A pairs.
-* Supports automatic noise-removal
+* Supports automatic noise-removal.
-* Performs automatic retries
+* Performs automatic retries.

 To use Chunkit Plus, you need an API key: